-Essentially, this would be a non-issue if management were able to equally serve all groups of shareholders.
-If this were the case, there would be no need to specify which group of shareholders would take priority.
+Essentially, this would be a nonissue if management were able to serve equally well all groups of shareholders.
+If this were the case, there would be no need to specify which group of shareholders will take priority.
 However, I don't believe it is possible to serve all groups of shareholders equally well.
-In the absence of making specific choices, most executive groups will feel pressured to satisfy the short term demands of shareholders, i.e. the demands of shareholders with a shorter time horizon or the more frequent traders.
-In this process, I believe that loyal long term horizon investors are likely to be shortchanged in their expectations.
-They believe they are buying the stock of a company with a long term horizon while they may be investing in a company that has a short term horizon, with varying degrees of consideration given to the long term.
+In the absence of specific choices being made, most executive groups will feel pressured to satisfy the short-term demands of shareholders, i.e., the demands of shareholders with a shorter time horizon, the more frequent traders.
+In this process, I believe that loyal long-term horizon investors are likely to be shortchanged in their expectations.
+They believe they are buying the stock of a company with a long-term horizon while they may be investing in a company that has a short-term horizon, with varying degrees of consideration given to the long term.